 Composer, conductor, performer, group facilitator, and creator of Reflexive Music, Keren Rosenbaum began her music education at the age of 7.
 She moved to The Hague at the age of 21 to study composition, electronic music and music education in the Tel Aviv Academy with Arik Shapira & Leon Schidlowsky, in Royal Academy of Art, The Hague with Louis Andriessen & Gilius van Bergeijk and completed her Masters in Brooklyn College under Amnon Walman & Tania Leon.

 In 1999 Keren curated the first interdisciplinary music festival and founded the REFLEX Ensemble, a worldwide community of musicians and artists that gained world recognition for their unique exhibitions, workshops, and ongoing performances of Reflexive Music.
-Often described by both listeners and performers as "passionately inventive" and "on the edge," Reflexive Music has given rise to the Active Listening Playground methodology.
+Often described by both listeners and performers as "passionately inventive" and "on the edge," Reflexive Music has given rise to the Active Listening Playground (ALP) Approach & Tools.

 After witnessing the impact her music and methodology had on innovative communications and sustainable community growth, Keren decided to unleash it on one of the areas that need it most today - the work environment.

 “Keren is simply a Houdini when dealing with an audience.
 It was so delightful and informative to be in the presence of an artist whose deep commitment, belief and joy literally compel the audience to become involved.”